Somerset commissioners 'hopeful' about bipartisan highway bill

 Somerset County Commissioner Pamela Tokar-Ickes and fellow board members said they are keeping a close eye on the bill, noting it would restore the system’s funding to pre-2012 levels.

 The Appalachian Development Highway System was mapped out in 1965 to better connect a rural section of the nation isolated by its rugged terrain.
 At the time, one in three people in Appalachia lived in poverty.
-Today, 9% of the systems' roads – approximately 276 miles of highway – remain unfinished, U.S. Senator Joe Manchin said.
+Today, 9% of the systems’ roads – approximately 276 miles of highway – remain unfinished, U.S. Sen. Joe Manchin, D-W.Va., said.

 While it might seem like a small percentage, it’s standing in the way of the ability to move billions of dollars in goods through those regions, creating 47,000 jobs in the process.